xoseperez/basicstation-docker/README.md

 ### Auto-discover

-The auto-discover feature is capable of finding connected concentrators to SPI and USB ports as long as they are Corecell (SX1302 or SX1303-based).
-You can enable this feature by setting the `DEVICE` variable to `AUTO`.
+The auto-discover feature is capable of finding connected concentrators to SPI or USB ports as long as they are Corecell (SX1302 or SX1303-based).
+The auto-discover feature will try to find the `INTERFACE` and the `DEVICE` where this is connected to if these are undefined or set to `AUTO`.
+You can use the `RADIO_NUM` variable to select a sepecific find (first, second... ).

+The auto-discover feature will use defined `MODEL`, `INTERFACE` or `DEVICE` values to narrow the search (and therefore speeding up service boot).

 This feature walks the corresponding interfaces until it finds the required concentrator and then resets the `DEVICE` and `INTERFACE` variables accordingly.
 Doing so takes some time on boot (up to 3 seconds for each device it checks), if you want to speed up the boot process you can set the `DEVICE` explicitly after looking for it with the `find` utility (see `Find the concentrator` section below).